-PRACTICE - During their stay in Lothlorien and immediately prior to the events leading to this part of their adventure, those Fellowship characters who were fighters honed their skills before setting out on the final leg of their journey as a company.
-You, also, may practice these skills in Riders of Rohan.
+PRACTICE - During their stay in Lothlorien and immediately prior to the events leading to this part of their adventure, (see 'Excerpts from the Histories of Middle Earth'), those Fellowship characters who were fighters boned their skills before setting out on the final leg of their journey as a company.
+You, also, may practice these skills in Riders of Roban.